thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 == Description ==

 This WordPress plugin adds color palettes to your branding and style guide pages via a series of shortcodes.
-You can set up your color palettes in the WordPress admin under Settings > Color Palette.
+You can set up your color palettes in the WordPress admin under Settings > Color Palette and then add the shortcodes for each palette to your site's pages.

 The [primarycolors] shortcode adds a block that will display all of your brand's primary colors.